bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

    |                                ^^^^^^^^^^
 ```

-Amoungst that we're being told that we have two values we need to conjure up.
+Amongst that we're being told that we have two values we need to conjure up.

 ```haskell
 usersIndex :: Handler [User]